Celebrity Big Brother (South African TV series)

-Celebrity Big Brother was the celebrity season of the Big Brother.
-In it, the Housemates are only local celebrities.
-The show follows the main Big Brother rules, but with some changes.
-For example, the celebrity season's duration is much shorter, lasting only eight days.
+Celebrity Big Brother is the celebrity season of the Big Brother.
+In it, the Housemates were only local celebrities.
+The show followed the main Big Brother rules, but with some changes.
+For example, the celebrity season's duration was much shorter, lasting only eight days.

 The show started on 23 June 2002 and ended on 30 June 2002.
 The hosts were Mark Pilgrim and Gerry Rantseli.
 It was aired on M-Net.
 The winner was Bill Flynn.
 He won the chair from the diary room.
 All the money raised from voting was given for charity.